-F. Formal Examinations
+E. Formal Examinations

-- Formal examinations shall be conducted at such times and places and in accordance with such instructions as the Council may from time to time determine and subject to the regulations of this part. - All formal examinations shall be written in English or Māori unless otherwise specified.
+Formal examinations shall be conducted at such times and places and in accordance with such instructions as the Council may from time to time determine and subject to the regulations of this part.

+All formal examinations shall be written in English or Māori unless otherwise specified.
+Notes:

-- Students' attention is drawn to Section H Aegrotat Consideration. - 2.
-All candidates are normally required to sit examinations on the University campus. - In certain cases of medical disability the University will make concessions regarding the conduct of formal examinations.
-Students suffering from permanent disability which they feel might qualify them for such a concession are encouraged to contact the Disability Resource Service as early in the year as possible. - The Head of Department/School shall, not later than two weeks after the start of each course, ensure that the occurrence of a formal examination in a course and the value apportioned to each examination have been notified in course outlines.
+- 1. Students' attention is drawn to Section H Aegrotat Consideration. - 2.
+All candidates are normally required to sit examinations on the University campus. - 3.
+In certain cases of medical disability the University will make reasonable accommodations regarding the conduct of formal examinations.
+Students suffering from permanent or temporary impairments are encouraged to contact the Disability Resource Service as early in the year as possible with appropriate medical evidence to assess support needs. - 2.
+The Head of Department/School shall, not later than two weeks after the start of each course, ensure that the occurrence of a formal examination in a course and the value apportioned to each examination have been notified in course outlines.
 Examinations will be scheduled after the change of enrolment period has ended.
 The examination timetable will be released to students and available on the University website by the Friday following the change of enrolment period. - Examinations will usually be two or three hours in length.
 The length of all examinations must be specified in the student management system as part of the examination timetable.